-Now if all else fails you can resort to the spray bottle.
+If all else fails, you can resort to the spray bottle.
 A water-filled spray bottle is a weapon of last resort.
 There are several reasons you don't want to use a spray bottle.

 First of all, you don’t put water on a grease fire.
 That's always rule number one.
 Water and burning grease do not get along.
-Secondly, while the water will reduce or even put out the fire temporarily it does nothing to get rid of the grease in the grill.
-So the second that grease heats up again the flare-up will be back.
-Thirdly, when you spray a grease fire with water the grease explodes (why we don't do this in the first place).
-That grease splatters over food and, well, let's say that partially burned grease doesn't taste very good.
+Secondly, while the water will reduce or even put out the fire temporarily it does nothing to get rid of the grease in the grill: the second that grease heats up again the flare-up will be back.
+Thirdly, when you spray a grease fire with water the grease explodes.
+That burned grease splatters over food and ruins the flavor.
 If, however, you end up with an uncontrollable flare-up move the food out of the way, to a plate if you have to, turn off the burners, and spray down the grease to put it out.
 Now you can start over.